 eviden-logo

-Evidian > Products > High Availability Software - Zero Extra Hardware > KVM: the simplest high availability cluster between two redundant servers without shared disk
+Evidian > Products > High Availability Software - Zero Extra Hardware > KVM cluster without shared storage on a SAN

 The solution for KVM

-Evidian SafeKit brings high availability to KVM, the free hypervisor included in Linux, between two redundant servers.
+Evidian SafeKit brings high availability to KVM between two servers of any brand.

-This article explains how to implement quickly a KVM cluster without shared disk and without specific skills.
+This article explains how to implement quickly a KVM cluster without shared storage on a SAN and without specific skills.

 How the SafeKit mirror cluster works with KVM?

-The following steps are described for one virtual machine (VM) inside one mirror module.
-Each replicated VM runs in an independent mirror module with a primary server that can be either the KVM server 1 or the KVM server 2.
+The following steps are described for one virtual machine inside one mirror module.
+Each replicated virtual machine runs in an independent mirror module (with a maximum of 32 virtual machines) with a primary server that can be either the KVM server 1 or the KVM server 2.

 Step 1.
 Real-time replication